On the correspondence between thermodynamics and inference: Results

 In the large-sample-size limit, the parameter dependence of the GPI prior is identical to the Jeffreys prior, which has enjoyed a long and successful history \cite{Kass1996}.
 The Jeffreys prior was initially proposed because it was reparametrization invariant \cite{Jeffreys1946}.
 More recently the same prior has been motivated by numerous other arguments (\textit{e.g.}~\cite{Bernardo1999,Balasubramanian1997}).
-From the perspective of parameter inference, in the large-sample-size limit of a regular model, the GPI approach simply recapitulates a widely-applied method rather than generating novel algorithm.
+From the perspective of parameter inference the GPI approach simply recapitulates a widely-applied method in the large-sample-size limit of a regular model.